-Qatar has signed a deal with US for 36 Boeing F-15QA fighter aircraft for $12 billion.
+Qatar has signed a deal with the US for the supply of 36 Boeing F-15QA fighter aircraft to the Qatar Emiri Air Force (QEAF) for $12 billion.

 In November, the US approved a possible sale of up to 72 F-15QA aircraft to Qatar for $21.1 billion but the order was reduced to 36.